Ten years into parenthood, this is my advice for new parents.

 Less is often more: Spend time with your kids, yes, but also give them space to be bored.
 It’s amazing what kids come up with when they have downtime to imagine and explore.
 Also, realize that just like you, your daughters need time to themselves.
 It helps them recharge and face the world again.

 Kids change constantly: Stay focused on the big picture.
 Growth and maturity can take time and are sporadic.
 Recognize that every child follows their own timeline.
 And above all else, don’t get caught up in comparisons.
 The kid who is “ahead” of your daughter today might be “behind” a year from now, or vice versa.
 Every child is unique.
 Make sure your daughters understand this too.

 Chill out: Kids are resilient.
 That yelling match you found yourself in with your four-year-old last week and worried later had scarred her?
 She’s already forgotten about it.
 You haven’t damaged her forever.
 Especially since your good times together outweigh the bad.
 (As shown in the Magic 5:1 ratio here)

-You will sleep again – really, you will: Maybe not tomorrow or the next day, but you will sleep again.
+You will sleep again: Maybe not tomorrow or the next day, but you will sleep again.
 Through the night.
 Really.
 I know you don’t believe me, but it will happen.
 Someday.